Armed man arrested near home of U.S. Supreme Court Justice Kavanaugh | Law-Order

 Armed man arrested near home of U.S. Supreme Court Justice Kavanaugh

-An armed man who made threats against Brett Kavanaugh was arrested early on Wednesday near the conservative U.S. Supreme Court justice's Maryland home, the site of protests by abortion-rights advocates in recent weeks, a court spokesperson said.
-The man was arrested and transported to a police facility in Montgomery County in the Washington suburbs, court spokesperson Patricia McCabe said.
+An armed California man who made threats against Brett Kavanaugh was arrested early on Wednesday near conservative U.S. Supreme Court justice's Maryland home, the site of protests by abortion-rights advocates in recent weeks, authorities said.

-An armed man who made threats against Brett Kavanaugh was arrested early on Wednesday near the conservative U.S. Supreme Court justice's Maryland home, the site of protests by abortion-rights advocates in recent weeks, a court spokesperson said.
+An armed California man who made threats against Brett Kavanaugh was arrested early on Wednesday near conservative U.S. Supreme Court justice's Maryland home, the site of protests by abortion-rights advocates in recent weeks, authorities said.
+The man was taken into custody near the justice's home in the Washington suburb of Chevy Chase and transported to a police station in Maryland's Montgomery County, with the case subsequently transferred to the FBI, county police said.

+"At approximately 1:50 a.m. today, a man was arrested near Justice Kavanaugh's residence.
+The man was armed and made threats against Justice Kavanaugh," court spokesperson Patricia McCabe added.
+Neither McCabe nor county police identified the man.
+It was unclear what type of weapon he was carrying.

 Kavanaugh, appointed by former President Donald Trump, has served on the court since 2018.
 The U.S. Justice Department said on May 11 that it was increasing security for Supreme Court justices following the leaked draft opinion.
 Attorney General Merrick Garland directed the U.S. Marshals Service to provide additional support to the court's existing police force, the department said.